 7,000 people at a hospital grand opening?
 Yup.

 When times are troubling, and the country is in a recession, plants help.
 A well-loved local greenhouse was selling live plants online, via catalog and in local stores.
-The greenhouse had one brand, the online store and catalog had another.
-The product was the same in both.
+The retail stores had one brand, the online store and catalog had another and the products were the same in all places.
 I redesigned their fragmented brands and the fact that sales grew during a financial crisis was very satisfying to me (1%, but still).

 I’m no quitter.
 I tried two times to get fascinated by residential mortgage lending.
 At the time I was intrigued by how there are so many people buying homes, and yet mortgage marketing was so bland.
 Changed that with clever and beautiful ideas and similarly fantastic teams.
 Was able to ring the opening bell on the NYSE for an IPO, and the other position got me across the county where I wanted to live.
 So positive ROI as they say.

-I met a guy at work, and we were both fascinated by the internet.
+I met a guy, and we were both fascinated by the internet.
 So, we assembled a group of programmers and built a company.
 We called it SWAN Media.
 SWAN stood for Something Without A Name.
 Please know I’d approach the naming differently if I had a do-over.
-Sold my share to my partner in 1996, he sold the whole caboodle to iXL in 1997.
-He made a ton of money; I recall making about enough to buy a nice printer.
-That said, I was on the cutting edge knowing a big thing when I saw it.
+A couple years in I sold my share to my partner and he sold the whole caboodle to iXL in 1997.
+Affirming to know a big thing when I saw it.

 Answered an ad looking for a marketing person to promote car phones in the southeast.
 Got the job and traveled around the country and the world doing competitive assessments, pricing, advertising, merchandising, research and building a customer analytics team before that was a thing (late ‘90s).
 Also got free phones and service which was cool at the time as we talked on cell phones then and it was expensive.